 North Devon Walking Holidays

 From the rear of the park pick up the path to Mortehoe, Bennett’s Mouth and Lee Bay as well as Woolacombe.
-These paths are well trodden and offer breath taking views of the North Devon Coastline and countryside.
+These paths are well trodden and offer breathtaking views of the North Devon Coastline and countryside.

 A windy day is the best time to traverse the very tip of Morte Point, when the wind can almost lift you off your feet.
 From here you can look out towards the Morte Stone and beyond to Lundy Island.

-This route is around a 6 mile walk, some of which can be a bit challenging.
-Start walking at the Mortehoe Heritage Centre car park, just down the road from Warcombe Farm Campsite.
+The full route is around a 6 mile walk, some of which can be a bit challenging.
+Start walking from the Mortehoe Heritage Centre car park, just down the road from Warcombe Farm Campsite.
 It can be a strenuous circular walk along high cliffs and steep valleys.
 Beware of high winds when walking on the coast path, it can be muddy and slippery in wet weather.
 Children should be supervised at all times.
 Dogs are welcome under close control – there will be animals grazing on much of this walk.